A Modest Proposal

 - Long Title: One would imagine an actually modest proposal would have a much terser title.

-- "Not Making This Up" Disclaimer: Part of the reason some people miss the satire is that Swift precedes the eponymous proposal with an elaborate insistence that he's totally super serial, guys.
+- "Not Making This Up" Disclaimer: Part of the reason some people miss the satire is that Swift precedes the eponymous proposal with an elaborate insistence that he's being completely serious.

-- Poe's Law: Perhaps the Trope Maker.
-Swift's over-the-top satire was taken at face value and discussed as an earnest and feasible solution for the Irish poverty problem.
+- Poe's Law: Swift's over-the-top satire was taken at face value and discussed as an earnest and feasible solution for the Irish poverty problem.

 - Stealth Parody: So intricate that it wasn't recognized as such for some time.
 It helped that the British reading public was so convinced of its correctness in disdaining the Irish that they couldn't see that Swift was attacking that very conviction.

-- Wham Line: You have to start reading from the beginning to get the full impact of the line quoted in the introduction.
+- Wham Line: You have to start reading from the beginning to get the full impact of the line about eating human babies.